Citrix StoreFront for Virtual Apps and Desktops

 Citrix Virtual Apps and Desktops provides virtualization solutions that give IT control of virtual machines, applications, and security while providing anywhere access for any device through Citrix StoreFront service.
 End-users can use applications and desktops independently of the client device's operating system and interface.

-Kemp LoadMaster is a drop-in load balancer replacement for Citrix ADC (NetScaler) that incudes pre-defined templates for common Citrix Virtual Apps and Desktops environments to greatly simplify deployment and ensure optimal security and performance.
-LoadMaster offers significant TCO savings compared to Citrix ADC and is supported a technical team that regularly achieves 99% customer satisfaction ratings.
+LoadMaster is a drop-in load balancer replacement for Citrix ADC (NetScaler) that includes pre-defined templates for common Citrix Virtual Apps and Desktops environments to greatly simplify deployment and ensure optimal security and performance.
+LoadMaster offers significant Total Cost of Ownership (TCO) savings compared to Citrix ADC and is supported a technical team that regularly achieves 99% customer satisfaction ratings.

-A Virtual Service template and deployment guide was introduced with LoadMaster Operating System (LMOS) 7.2.51 to deploy a Virtual Service as a Citrix StoreFront Gateway for external publishing of Citrix Virtual Apps and Desktops deployments, so that internet clients can leverage Citrix's VDI.
+A Virtual Service template, PowerShell script, and this deployment guide was introduced with LoadMaster Operating System (LMOS) 7.2.51 to deploy a Virtual Service as a Citrix StoreFront Gateway for external publishing of Citrix Virtual Apps and Desktops deployments, so that internet clients can leverage Citrix's VDI.
 In previous releases, the LoadMaster only supported publishing to internal networks.

-Here is a summary of what the templates create:
+Here is a summary of the Virtual Services:

 - StoreFront Gateway: This Virtual Service is the main endpoint and will identify whether the client is connecting using Citrix Workspace/Receiver or using a browser.
 This Virtual Service IP address will be configured for your external DNS record, for example citrix.domain.com which will NAT to your Virtual IP address.
-The StoreFront Gateway Virtual Service consists of several Sub Virtual Services:
+Depending on the template selected, the StoreFront Gateway Virtual Service consists of several Sub Virtual Services:

 - StoreFront Browser Auth ESP: Handles front-end authentication using the Edge Security Pack (ESP) for protocols such as RADIUS and LDAP.

-- StoreFront Browser Launch HTML5 App: Handles the rewriting of the ICA file where a HTML5 WebSocket connection had been initiated.
+- StoreFront Browser Launch HTML5 App: Handles the rewriting of the ICA file where a HTML5 WebSocket connection had been detected.

 - StoreFront Workspace-Receiver Launch App: Handles the rewriting of the ICA file where the Citrix Workspace/Receiver application has been detected.